Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: INTRODUCTION:

-More recently, transfer learning has emerged as an effective strategy for improving the efficiency and robustness of PINNs when solving families of related flow problems.
+Recently, transfer learning and parameterized learning strategies have emerged as promising approaches for improving the efficiency and generalization capability of PINNs when solving families of related flow problems.
 Wang \textit{et al.}~\cite{Wang2025arxiv} demonstrated that transfer learning can significantly reduce training cost while maintaining accuracy across variations in boundary conditions, material properties, and geometries.
-Related ideas have also been explored in broader data-driven modeling of fluid flows~\cite{Geneva2020}, highlighting the potential of reusing learned representations.
-However, most existing transfer-learning studies remain focused on fixed-parameter settings, with limited capability for continuous parametric prediction.
+Related ideas have also been explored in broader data-driven modeling of fluid flows~\cite{Geneva2020}, highlighting the potential of reusing learned representations across related flow configurations.

-In parallel, increasing attention has been devoted to parametric neural-network-based solvers, in which physical or geometric parameters are explicitly incorporated into the network inputs to enable learning of generalized solution manifolds.
-Such approaches have been investigated for surrogate modeling and reduced-order modeling of fluid flows.
-Sun \textit{et al.}~\cite{Sun2020} introduced parameterized PINNs for problems involving variable material properties, while Meng \textit{et al.}~\cite{Meng2020} developed multi-task PINNs capable of solving families of partial differential equations with shared structure.
-Jagtap and Karniadakis~\cite{Jagtap2020} emphasized the importance of parameter embedding and adaptive representations for mitigating spectral bias and improving generalization.